 While you might want to use Screen Time to control your own use of the phone, one of the key areas that it will be used is for parents to monitor and control the apps their children are using.

 Parents can access their child's Activity Report right from their own iOS devices to understand where their child spends their time and can manage and set App Limits for them.
+The days of "I was just checking what homework I've got" are numbered.

 Screen Time lets parents set App Limits for kids' devices